maidsafe/dev-website/src/contents/en-gb/doc_node_js.md

 - If you are using Windows, run `npm install --global --production windows-build-tools`.
 - If you decide to use yarn and are using Windows, run `yarn config set child-concurrency 1` because yarn attempts to build modules concurrently with multiple child processes, which causes intermittent timing issues on Windows.

-## Install a SAFE Browser
+## Install a Safe Browser

-Since the application will be authorising with the Authenticator to get the credentials needed to then connect to the SAFE Network, we first need to have an instance of the SAFE Browser installed.
+Since the application will be authorising with the Authenticator to get the credentials needed to then connect to the Safe Network, we first need to have an instance of the Safe Browser installed.

-You can find the links to download the SAFE Browser package from the [SAFE Network website](https://safenetwork.tech), or directly from the [SAFE Browser GitHub releases repository](https://github.com/maidsafe/safe_browser/releases/latest).
+You can find the links to download the Safe Browser package from the [Safe Network website](https://safenetwork.tech), or directly from the [Safe Browser GitHub releases repository](https://github.com/maidsafe/sn_browser/releases/latest).
 It's recommended to always use the latest available version.

 Note that there are packages for each of the supported platforms, i.e. Linux, Windows and macOS.
 Also note there are two type of packages for each of the supported platforms:
-- `Peruse-<version>-<platform>-<arch>.zip`: SAFE Browser package built to use the live SAFE Network
+- `Peruse-<version>-<platform>-<arch>.zip`: Safe Browser package built to use the live Safe Network
-- `Peruse-<version>-<platform>-<arch>-dev.zip`: SAFE Browser package built to use the mock routing.
+- `Peruse-<version>-<platform>-<arch>-dev.zip`: Safe Browser package built to use the mock routing.
 This will create a local temporary file and you won't need to connect to the live network.

-In this tutorial we will be using the SAFE Browser package that is built to work with the mock network.
+In this tutorial we will be using the Safe Browser package that is built to work with the mock network.
 So please go ahead and download the one corresponding for your platform, and unzip the package in your PC.

 You can now launch the browser, please create an account from the Authenticator.
 You can enter any string when you are requested for the “Invitation token”.